 As a large format additive manufacturing (LFAM) solutions provider, the added value of CEAD does not limit to solely the implementation of our machines.
 We like to think along with specific production or research applications of LFAM.
 One way of doing so is by researching fiber reinforced thermoplastic printing materials with our extruders.

 When new materials are released to the market, we jump on the opportunity to test and research them extensively.
 Hereby we aim at the best printing settings using our extruder and various applications.
-In order to help companies kickstart their additive manufacturing process, we provide Flexbot and robot extruder users with the datasheets produced by material tests.
+In order to help companies kickstart their additive manufacturing process, we provide Flexbot and pellet extruder users with the datasheets produced by material tests.

 Measuring mechanical properties